-The Winter Gardens, a 21st Century addition to the museum, is a tropical paradise.
+The Winter Gardens, a 21st Century addition to the museum is a tropical paradise and home to our resident Koi Carp.
 Over 2,000 plants thrive in the glass rotunda and from the tree top walkway visitors have a bird’s eye view of beautiful Mowbray Park.

 Please note that the Pottery Gallery is occasionally closed to the general public due to special events taking place.
 Please contact us before your visit to check opening information.